 The OPENMATH standard actually gives two answers to the question about the meaning of OPENMATH expressions.
-The first one comes from the fact that OPENMATH is intended as a communication standard between mathematical software systems: OPENMATH envisions communication via phrasebooks (see [BCC+04, chapter 1]): Each mathematical software system S is equipped with an OPENMATH phrasebook that converts OPENMATH expressions from and to the internal representations of the system S. In this "system communication view", the meaning is built into the phrasebooks that (purport to) understand the expression, and the meaning is whatever S (after conversion by the phrasebook) makes it to be.
+The first one comes from the fact that OPENMATH is intended as a communication standard between mathematical software systems: OPENMATH envisions communication via phrasebooks ([AvLS98] or see [BCC+04, chapter 1]): Each mathematical software system Sis equipped with an OPENMATH phrasebook that converts OPENMATH expressions from and to the internal representations of the system S. In this "system communication view", the meaning of OPENMATH expressions is built into the phrasebooks that (purport to) understand the expression, and the meaning is whatever S (after conversion by the phrasebook) makes it to be.
 Clearly, this view of meaning is not very helpful, and taken in the radical simplicity we have formulated it here is not an adequate account.
-After all, the purpose of the OPENMATH standard is to is to synchronize what the system-specific representations of objects, so that communication between systems is meaning-preserving.
+After all, the purpose of the OPEN-MATH standard is to synchronize the system-specific representations of objects, so that communication between systems is meaning-preserving.
 To attain this goal, OPENMATH does two things:

-- It defines "OPENMATH objects" which acts as the model for encodings of mathematical formulae.
-OPENMATH objects are essentially labeled trees, modulo α-conversion for binding structures and flattening for nested semantic annotations.
-The OPENMATH standard considers OPENMATH objects as primary citizens and views the "OPENMATH XML encoding" as just an incidental design choice for an XML-based markup language.
-In fact OPEN-MATH specifies another encoding: the "binary encoding" designed to be more space efficient at the cost of being less human-readable. - 2.
+- 1. It defines the class of "OPENMATH objects" which acts as the model for encodings of mathematical formulae.
+OPENMATH objects are essentially labeled trees modulo α -conversion for binding structures and flattening for nested semantic annotations.
+The OPENMATH standard considers OPEN-MATH objects as primary citizens and views the "OPENMATH XML encoding" as just an incidental design choice for an XML-based markup language.
+In fact OPENMATH specifies another encoding: the "binary encoding" designed to be more space efficient at the cost of being less human-readable. - 2.
 Rather than appealing to mathematical intuition, OPENMATH stipulates that phrasebooks should be informed by (mathematical properties in) content dictionaries.